zhouxian/franka/README.md

 # Franka
-This repo contains instructions and codes for setting up and using the Franka Emika robot in katefgroup, CMU.
+This repo contains instructions and codes for setting up and operating the Franka Emika robot in katefgroup, CMU.

 ## System Setup
 We use `franka_interface` and `frankapy` packages from Oliver's lab to control Franka.
 We neet to setup a Control PC (talks to robot) and a FrankaPy PC (sends user command).